evkx/evkx.github.io/content/models/audi/e-tron/e-tron_50/_index.md

 ---
 title: Audi e-tron 50
 linktitle: "e-tron 50"
 description: "Audi e-tron 50 is an all-electric luxury SUV with a WLTP range of up to 341 km (212 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true